Lifestyle & Wellness

 Sound familiar?
 This isn't a series of unrelated bad choices.
 It's a single cycle with three interconnected nodes, and tracking any one of them in isolation gives you an incomplete picture.

-Poor sleep increases cortisol (your primary stress hormone) by 37-45% the following day, according to research published in Sleep.
+Poor sleep increases cortisol (your primary stress hormone) by 37–45% the following day.
 Elevated cortisol makes you more reactive to stressors that you'd normally handle easily.
 That annoying email feels catastrophic.
 The traffic feels unbearable.

 Meanwhile, elevated stress makes sleep harder to achieve.
 Cortisol suppresses melatonin production, delays sleep onset, and reduces time in deep sleep stages.
 It's a feedback loop: poor sleep creates stress, which creates poor sleep.